The Oakridge Ukulele Festival

 Registration for 2014 open!Click here to download the full Ukulele Festival Schedule and Class Descriptions

-Our schedule offers a free beginners workshop on Friday afternoon taught by Patty Sage; Saturday classes will offer tracks for beginner, intermediate and advanced players; an open mic will entertain the audience at the Keg & Cask Festival stage with Patty Sage and Kelly Thibodeaux as our emcees.
-On Sunday morning Brook Adams leads a sing along and play along is scheduled for Sunday morning.
+We offer a free beginners workshop on Friday afternoon taught by Patty Sage.
+Saturday classes include tracks for beginner, intermediate and advanced players.
+On Saturday afternoon an open mic will entertain the audience at the Keg & Cask Festival stage with Patty Sage and Kelly Thibodeaux as our emcees.
+On Sunday morning Brook Adams leads a sing along and play along, "Down by the River,' at Greenwaters Park.
 The Festival location in the Uptown neighborhood offers many opportunities for jamming informally.

 About our 2014 Festival

-Nestled in the foothills of the Cascade Mountains, the little town of Oakridge, Oregon is an idyllic setting for a summer festival.
+Nestled in the foothills of the Cascade Mountains, the little town of Oakridge, Oregon is an idyllic setting for a summer music festival.
 Oakridge is one of a handful of cities in the entire country surrounded by National Forest land.
 Cooling forests and waterways create a relaxed setting for the enjoyment of music on warm August days and evenings.Enjoy a weekend of music, jamming, learning and fun in Oregon’s best undiscovered mountain get-away…close to home!
 Oakridge is just 45 minutes southeast of Eugene, OR and Interstate 5, half way between Seattle and Reno.
 This festival is presented by The Oakridge Lodge & Guest House.

 If you are 'starting from scratch' with the ukulele, we have just the workshops for you: Free Friday Beginner Class